r-grandorder/tri-hermes/en/pages/shinjuku.md

 She didn't...!

 **Jeanne Alter:**
 Bwahahahaha!
-If I die here, I'm taking you with me! ! !
+If I die here, I'm taking you with me!!!

 **Jeanne Alter:**
 Are you so dense that you can't even figure that out, stujerk!?
 (Short version of “stupid jerk”)